Prediction markets and beyond

 with @atabarrok @skominers @smc90

 We’ve heard a lot about the premise and the promise of prediction markets for a long time, but they finally hit the main stage with the most recent election.
 So what worked (and didn’t) this time?
-Are they really better than pollsters, is polling dead?
+Are they better than pollsters, journalists, domain experts, superforecasters?

-Where do domain experts, superforecasters, pollsters, and journalists come in (and out)?
 Where do (and don’t) blockchain and crypto technologies come in — and what specific features (decentralization, transparency, real-time, open source, etc.) matter most, and in what contexts?
-Finally, we discuss applications for prediction and decision markets — things we could do right away to in the near-future to sci-fi — touching on trends like futarchy, AI entering the market, DeSci, and more.
+Finally, we discuss applications for prediction and decision markets — things we could do right away to in the near-to distant future — touching on everything from corporate decisions and scientific replication to trends like AI, DeSci, futarchy/ governance, and more?

 Our special expert guests are Alex Tabarrok, professor of economics at George Mason University and Chair in Economics at the Mercatus Center; and Scott Duke Kominers, research partner at a16z crypto, and professor at Harvard Business School — both in conversation with Sonal Chokshi.